1. Leasehold vs Freehold

 a) Distance from School, Workplace & Retailing Outlets

 Generally, the closer they are to the housing areas, homeowners are expected to fork out more for the luxury.
-Availability of shopping centres and hypermarkets nearby definitely adds value to the premise.
+The availability of shopping centres and hypermarkets nearby definitely adds value to the premises.
 After all, shopping is one of the top family activities for us, Malaysians!

 b) Security

 With the current rising crime rates in Malaysia, any housing with added security becomes a necessity.
-Gate-guarded and fully landscaped neighborhood with perimeter walls, security personnel and CCTV are desirable for the safe-minded individuals.
-A premium can be inserted in housing price if the community is fully secured.
+Gate-guarded and fully landscaped neighbourhoods with perimeter walls, security personnel, and CCTV are desirable for safe-minded individuals.
+A premium can be inserted into the housing price if the community is fully secured.

 c) Environmental qualities

 The constant urbanization creates a shortage of green space views.
-Most individuals prefer the era with natural landscape and views of green space.
-The opportunity cost of planting native tree species around the area is the amount that the developer could have received from sale of more properties instead.
-This cost is reflected in the higher price of properties that has an acceptable threshold environmental quality.
+Most individuals prefer the era with natural landscapes and views of green space.
+The opportunity cost of planting native tree species around the area is the amount that the developer could have received from the sale of more properties instead.
+This cost is reflected in the higher price of properties that have an acceptable threshold of environmental quality.

 READ: The Future of Eco-Living in Malaysia